Early results show record low turnout in Iraq election

-BAGHDAD (AP) — Iraq saw a record low turnout in this weekend’s parliamentary elections, the independent body that oversees the election said Monday.
-The preliminary results signal widespread dissatisfaction and distrust in the vote.
+BAGHDAD (AP) — Iraq saw a record low election turnout since the U.S.-led invasion that toppled dictator Saddam Hussein, the independent body that oversees the election said Monday.
+The preliminary results signal widespread dissatisfaction and distrust in this weekend’s vote for a new parliament.

 The election was held months ahead of schedule as a concession to a youth-led popular uprising against corruption and mismanagement.
 But the vote was marred by widespread apathy and a boycott by many of the same young activists who thronged the streets of Baghdad and Iraq’s southern provinces in late 2019, calling for change and new elections.